Usage

 as a management address without any check.
 If only negative

-patterns are provided, only one IPv4 and one IPv6 addresses are
+patterns are provided, only one IPv4 and one IPv6 addresses

-associated to this interface will be chosen.
+IPv6 address associated to this interface will be chosen.

 -u file